 Fruit butter is fruit that has been puréed and cooked down to a thick, spreadable texture.
 It tends to have less sugar than jam, and due to long cooking time, less of a fresh fruit flavor.
 Apple butter is the most common, but fruit butter can be made from almost any fruit.

-Compote is whole or pieces of fruit either cooked in syrup or cooked in sugar until the fruit releases its own juices.
+Compote is whole or chunked fruit either cooked in syrup or in sugar until the fruit releases its own juices.
 Spices may be added for flavor.
-It can be enjoyed as a dessert on its own, or used as a sauce.
+It can be enjoyed as a dessert on its own or used as a sauce.